 Conversions are one of the single biggest metric that marketers use to determine ROI in their marketing campaigns.
 So, naturally, we are always trying to improve conversion rates for our clients.

-A recently published article by LinkedIn highlighted the “Favorite Metric” of ROI obsessed marketers.
+An evergreen article by LinkedIn highlighted the “Favorite Metric” of ROI obsessed marketers.
 3 of the 8 marketers in the article said conversions or conversion rate were their favorite metric.
 Other metrics included client churn and retention, buyer intent metrics, and market share.
 These are all important, in my opinion, but when it comes to what we do, here at Digital C4, we want to show our clients ROI through conversions.

 To improve performance on any paid marketing campaign you have to A/B test.
 A/B testing ads, headlines, forms, buttons, and content to name just a few things that should be testing if time permits.